casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - Model 2.2: A Note Based LSTM RNN which applied transfer learning to adapt Model 2.1 to the application context domain by training it on the style specific dataset.
 (- Model 3.0: A Deep Q Reinforcement Learning model which tunes model 2.2 by balancing style specific music theory rewards with the LSTM based sequence model. )
 - Model   (Custom RNN) )

 ### LSTM Recurrent Neural Networks for sequence generation (Expand to show theoretical understanding!!!)

 The context application and research question entailed how to generate a monophonic, aka. single voice musical melody capturing and imitating the characteristics of a given melody in general and specific music contexts.
-This is a sequence modelling task that involves generating a sequence of outputs given a sequence of inputs, which make Sequence2Sequence Recurrent Neural network models good candidates for the task.
-While Feed Forward and Convolutional Neural Networks generate a fixed size output from a fixed size input, Recurrent Neural Networks are able to generate output sequences of arbitrary length from input sequences of arbitrary length (Géron, 2017 p.407; Goodfellow, Bengio & Courville, 2016).
+In AI terms this entails generating a sequence of states which capture and immitate the characteritics of a given sequence of states.
+Music generation can considered a dynamic system, aka. a feedback proces, since the current state is dependent on a history of past states (Franklin, 2019).
+This makes music generation a sequence modelling task that involves generating a sequence of outputs given a sequence history of inputs.
+Sequence2Sequence Recurrent Neural networks are therefore good model candidates (Géron, 2017 p.407; Goodfellow, Bengio & Courville, 2016).
+While Feed Forward and Convolutional Neural Networks generate a fixed size output from a fixed size input, Recurrent Neural Networks are able to generate output sequences of arbitrary length from input sequences of arbitrary length (Géron, 2017 p.407).
+This also supports the use of an RNN model for music generation, as improvised musical phrases often vary in lenght (Giddins & Deveaux, 2009).

+RNN for music (Franklin, 2019)

+A Reccurent Neural Networks

 "The state of the musical system depends on a history of past states" (Franklin, 2019)

-RNN for music (Franklin, 2019)
+**LSTM**

+(Hochreiter & Schmidhuber, 1997)

 In the research literature, LSTM Recurrent Networks have been used to generate (....) and Improvisation (Eck & Schmidhuber, 2002; Franklin, 2019).
 Considering the end goal of the current application is also in the realm of improvisation, with a subset of the data coming from Jazz, the latter two papers make the LSTM RNN model especially relevant.

+*LSTM for music Explained*

+(Math formula) - Latex

+(Graphic)

 RNN applied to music, attributes making it suitable